documentationfor yFiles for HTML 3.0.0.1

 Self-loop

-An edge where source and target nodes are identical.
+An edge where the source and target nodes are the same.

-For a directed graph, a self-loop adds one to the indegree and one to the outdegree.
+For a directed graph, a self-loop increases both the in-degree and the out-degree by one.

-For an undirected graph, a self-loop adds two to the degree of its adjacent node.
+For an undirected graph, a self-loop increases the degree of its adjacent node by two.

 Top